Samsung Electronics and Genshin Impact Collaborate to Provide Gaming Experience at gamescom 2025

 Fans immerse themselves in the dedicated Genshin Impact trial area at the Samsung booth, which features a striking, themed throne for visitors to experience.

 This collaboration is a significant step in reinforcing Samsung’s position as a leader in gaming hardware, connecting its innovative technology with one of the world's most popular open-world adventure RPGs.
-In a major content reveal, Genshin Impact introduces the new region of Nod-Krai, part of Snezhnaya, one of the seven nations of Teyvat, the world that serves as the game's primary setting.
-The game is also premiering a new character trailer featuring Flins at gamescom.
-By working with HoYoverse, Samsung is able to directly engage with Genshin Impact’s massive and dedicated player base, offering a unique opportunity for fans to experience the game’s latest content on a range of high-performance devices.
+Samsung is able to directly engage with Genshin Impact’s massive and dedicated player base, offering a unique opportunity for fans to experience the game’s latest content on a range of high-performance devices.
 This showcase extends to Samsung’s "The World of #PlayGalaxy" off-site event, further demonstrating the company's dedication to the gaming lifestyle.

-To deliver on this promise of quality and immersion, Samsung is hosting a dedicated, 450-square-meter Natlan-themed (Another nation within Teyvat) trial area at its booth.
+To deliver on this promise of quality and immersion, Samsung is hosting a dedicated, 450-square-meter Natlan-themed (a nation within Teyvat) trial area at its booth.
 Visitors can get hands-on with Genshin Impact’s latest version, including the new summer-themed map and events, on mobile, PC, and PS5 devices.
-This expansive space is designed to immerse players in the new region, representing the gathering of the six tribes of Natlan and featuring the Throne of the Primal Fire for fans to visit.
+This expansive space is designed to immerse players in the area, representing the gathering of the six tribes of Natlan and featuring the Throne of the Primal Fire for fans to visit.

 About Samsung Electronics Co., Ltd.